Koenkk/zigbee2mqtt.io/docs/devices/LLKZMK12LM.md

 ---
-title: "Xiaomi LLKZMK12LM control via MQTT"
+title: "Aqara LLKZMK12LM control via MQTT"
-description: "Integrate your Xiaomi LLKZMK12LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara LLKZMK12LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2023-09-28T10:54:36
 pageClass: device-page
 ---